eastrd/ArchivEye/README.md

   - [x] Add relevant random wait phrases
   - [x] When OCR is completed, show an overlay with a button that proceeds to search page
 - [x] Refactor out index path setting
+- [x] Search Page: Initial Layout
+  - [x] Update search result continuously
+  - [x] Display on a results table (Fix partial state issue)
+  - [x] Tooltip on hover of the pdf document name
-- [ ] Search Page
+  - [ ] Implement view to the side
-- [ ] DARK THEME MYSELF PLZZZZ!
-IT'S HURTING MY OWN EYES
+  - [ ] Spike: PDF Viewer

 ## Design